surkanfuren/surkanfuren/README.md

 <h3>About me</h3>

-- Born in Turkey and currently living there. 🇹🇷
+- Born in Turkey and currently living there 🇹🇷

 - Full stack developer